WSA-Community/WSAGAScript/README.md

 - Uninstall any other installed versions of WSA
 - Open powershell as admin and run `Add-AppxPackage -Register path-to-extracted-msix\AppxManifest.xml`

-WSA will install with gapps
+WSA will install with gapps, make sure to install android system webview from the play store after signing in.

 ## Root access